 close up of two bowls filled with portions of Corn and Chicken Chowder

-Corn and Chicken Chowder
+Chicken Potato Corn Chowder

 Warm, creamy, thick and chunky, Corn and Chicken Chowder is the ultimate comfort food.
 My healthier version of this classic dish is still full of flavor, but has less calories, fat – and Weight Watchers’ points.
 Plus, it’s super easy to prepare with pantry ingredients.